 - 1. At least one grade each week (probably more) will be recorded during the grading period. - 2.
 A nine weeks test may be given at the end of each nine weeks period and may count for an appropriate amount of the grade. - 3.
-The semester test will contribute one-tenth (1/10th) of the semester grade.
-All students are required to take semester tests in all classes. - 4.
+The semester test will contribute no more than one-tenth (1/10th) of the semester grade.
+The classroom teacher will determine the need for semester tests (This change was approved by Board of Education in April, 2011). - 4.
 Grade Values: A=4 points; B=3 points; C=2 points; D=1 point; F=0 points.